The Boring Company: Machines

+Godot

-The first boring machine used by TBC was Godot, a conventional tunnel boring machine (TBM) made by Lovat.
-The next line of machines were called Prufrock.
-The company claimed that Prufrock 2, could dig up to a mile per week with the goal to dig up to seven miles per day for the next machine.
-Experts claim Musk appears to be aiming for small diameter tunnels, which save time and money.
+TBC's first boring machine was Godot, a conventional tunnel boring machine (TBM) made by Lovat.

+Prufrock

+Godot was followed by Prufrock.
+It introduced the principle of onsite upgrades.

+Prufrock MB1

+Prufrock medium bore 1 (MB1) introduced porpoising, continuous mining, rapid iteration, and remote operation (termed "zero people in tunnel" (ZPIT)).
+It was the first TBC machine to tunnel through rock (limestone).
+Its cutter head featured 15.5-inch disc cutters.

+Prufrock MB2

+The company said in 2022 that the goal of MB2 was to dig up to a mile per week, which is six times faster than Godot.
+Compared to MB1, it offered 15% higher power and 1.5-inch larger disc cutters (which were 17-inch).

+Prufrock-MB2 arrived in Nashville, Tennessee, in April 2026 and completed testing in June 2026.

+Prufrock MB3

+The company said in 2022 that the goal of MB3 was to dig up to seven miles per day.
+As of June 2026, MB3 is being built and specifications are not available.

+Liner Truck 3

+Liner Truck 3 was introduced in 2026 and transports liner segments from the surface to the TBM.
+It is remotely piloted and has a low profile to allow it to drive under the conveyor belt.
+It has a range of 28 miles and can carry 22 tons of concrete liner segments at once.

 Process

-TBC claims to be redesigning the entire tunnel boring process to reduce cost, accelerate tunnel completion, improve safety, and reduce site impacts.

 Porpoising

-Replace tunnel entry and exit excavations by having the TBM "porpoise" in and out of the ground.
+The goal is to replace tunnel entry and exit excavations by having the TBM "porpoise" in and out of the ground.
 The TBM is trucked in and placed at an angle to the ground.
 (Prufrock 2 and 3 required an earthen ramp to set it at the correct angle before beginning to tunnel).
-It then bores into the ground.
-It changes angles as it continues boring, eventually returning to the surface and being loaded onto the truck.
+It then bores into the ground and changes angles as it continues boring, eventually returning to the surface and being loaded onto the truck.

 In conventional systems, one large excavation is made at the tunnel entrance to allow the TBM to be lowered to the tunnel depth and assembled.
 A similar excavation is made at the tunnel exit to allow the TBM to be disassembled and lifted out.

-Liner truck
+Tunnel lining

-TBC moves tunnel lining segments into the tunnel via an all-electric autonomous, wheeled liner truck powered by motors and batteries from Tesla.
-Conventional systems typically use a diesel rail system, which must be constructed along with the tunnel lining.
+TBC lines its tunnels with hexagonal concrete segments.
+It installs the segments via an electric, autonomous, process.
+Segments arrive in the tunnel via an electric wheeled liner truck powered by motors and batteries from Tesla.

 Continuous tunneling

 TBC is working to install ring liners without stopping tunneling.
 Conventional systems stop every five feet or so to install another segment of the tunnel lining, and to extend the rail line.
-The goal is to increase tunneling time/day from 11 hours to 24 hours.
+The goal is to increase tunneling time per day from 11 hours to 24 hours.